mixed breed

 Sex: Male

-Weight (approx): 33 pounds and growing
+Weight (approx): 57 pounds

-Energy: High puppy energy
+Energy: High

 Cats: Untested

-Hi, I’m Jelly Bean (but you can call me JB)
+Hi, I’m Jelly Bean — but you can call me JB!

 JB is a goofy, hilarious pup who’s learning how to navigate the world with confidence.
 He’s making great progress with leash skills, impulse control, and checking in with his foster momma when he sees things that get his attention.
 JB responds well to short, positive training sessions and enjoys play as part of his learning.
 He’s playful with other dogs and benefits from structured play breaks to help him stay calm and responsive.
 JB may get over aroused in busy environments like daycare, so ongoing support around play and regulation will help him thrive.
 He’s working on feeling more comfortable with alone time and crate rest, and will do best with an adopter who can take things at his pace and continue building positive associations.
 JB is a great candidate for someone who enjoys training, play, and building trust through relationship-based support.